Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Abstract

 \section{Abstract}

-In this paper, we study sufficient conditions for the emergence of exponential consensus and asymptotic flocking in a certain class of non-linear generalised Cucker-Smale systems subject to multiplicative communication failures.
-Our approach is based on the combination of strict Lyapunov design together with the formulation of a novel persistence condition for multi-agent systems.
-The latter can be interpreted as a lower bound on the algebraic connectivity of the time-average of the interaction graph generated by the communication weights, and provides quantitative decay of the variance functional along the solutions of the system.
+In this paper, we study sufficient conditions for the emergence of asymptotic consensus and flocking in a certain class of non-linear generalised Cucker-Smale systems subject to multiplicative communication failures.
+Our approach is based on the combination of strict Lyapunov design together with the formulation of a suitable persistence condition for multi-agent systems.
+The latter can be interpreted as a lower bound on the algebraic connectivity of the time-average of the interaction graph generated by the communication weights, and provides quantitative decay estimates for the variance functional along the solutions of the system.